 Tuberculin Skin Test

 A tuberculin skin test (also called a Mantoux tuberculin test) is done to see if you have ever been exposed to tuberculosis (TB).
 The test is done by putting a small amount of TB protein (antigens) under the top layer of skin on your inner forearm.
-If you have ever been exposed to the TB bacteria (Mycobacterium tuberculosis), your skin will react to the antigens by developing a firm red bump at the site within 2 days.
+If you have ever been exposed to the TB bacteria (Mycobacterium tuberculosis), your skin will react to the antigens by developing a firm red bump at the site within 2 or 3 days.

 The TB antigens used in a tuberculin skin test are called purified protein derivative (PPD).
 A measured amount of PPD in a shot is put under the top layer of skin on your forearm.
 This is a good test for finding a TB infection.
 It is often used when symptoms, screening, or testing, such as a chest X-ray, show that a person may have TB.